-- An average weighted greenhouse gas (GHG) emissions intensity of the portfolio below the average weighted greenhouse gas (GHG) emissions intensity of the benchmark index, calculated over a rolling three-year period; - A better weighted average ESG profile than its benchmark, calculated over a rolling three-year period; - Zero exposure to companies facing ESG controversies of maximum severity on environmental or social issues; - Zero exposure to companies involved in controversial activities according to the definitions and thresholds stipulated by DPAM's (Controversial Activities Policy); - Zero exposure to companies deemed to be non-compliant with the Global Standards described above; - A minimum of 50% of companies meet the environmental or social SDGs.
+- For high climate impact sectors, at least 75% of the portion of the portfolio made up of instruments issued by enterprises or companies must be aligned with the Sciences Based Targets initiative (SBTi)38 or an equivalent initiative by 2030.
+For low climate impact sectors, at least 75% of the portion of the portfolio made up of instruments issued by enterprises or companies must be aligned with the Sciences Based Targets (SBTi) initiative or an equivalent initiative by 2030; - A better weighted average ESG profile than its benchmark, calculated over a rolling three-year period; - Zero exposure to companies facing ESG controversies of maximum severity on environmental or social issues; - Zero exposure to companies involved in controversial activities according to the definitions and thresholds stipulated by DPAM's (Controversial Activities Policy); - Zero exposure to companies deemed to be non-compliant with the Global Standards described above; - A minimum of 50% of companies meet the environmental or social SDGs.